For Healthcare Professionals OnlyPartner Portal

-Primary Ciliary Dyskinesia (PCD) is a rare hereditary disease associated with abnormal ciliary structure and characterized by chronic respiratory tract infections, which occurs in approximately 1 in 16,000 individuals.1
+Primary Ciliary Dyskinesia (PCD) is a rare hereditary disease associated with abnormal ciliary structure and characterised by chronic respiratory tract infections, which occurs in approximately 1 in 16,000 individuals.1